Divyasri6/AI_agents_for_-house_search/README.md

 - Displays nearby amenities (grocery stores, hospitals, pharmacies, gyms, restaurants).
 - Uses an API to fetch property details and amenities data.

+# Architecture Overview

+## The system consists of three main layers:
+- **Frontend (React)** – User Interface
+- **Backend (Flask & CrewAI Agents)** – Handles business logic, agents, and data processing
+- **External Services** – Redfin, Google APIs, and other external sources

+---

+## Components & Workflow

+### 1. User Interaction (React Frontend)
+- User inputs a location or property address.
+- The frontend sends a request to the Flask API.

+### 2. Flask API & CrewAI Agents (Backend)
+- Flask receives the request and triggers **CrewAI Agents**.
+- Agents perform the following tasks:
+  - **Real Estate Data Specialist** → Scrapes Redfin for property listings.
+  - **Nearby Amenities Finder** → Uses `ScrapeWebsiteTool` to find nearby amenities (grocery stores, hospitals, gyms, etc.).
+  - **Assistant Agent** → Verifies and cross-checks property details before sending them to the frontend.

+### 3. External Integrations
+- CrewAI agents use `ScrapeWebsiteTool` to extract real-time property data from Redfin.
+- **Google Maps API** (or other location-based APIs) helps find nearby amenities.

+### 4. Response Handling
+- The Flask backend processes the agent results and structures them into a response.
+- The React frontend displays the results in a user-friendly format.

 ## Requirements

 - Python 3.x